mocobeta/mocobeta.github.io/slides-html/search-tech-talk-1/search-tech-talk-1.md

 * Top-k query processing / scoring will be much faster!
 * Especially effective in disjunction (OR) query
 * Also works for complex queries such as PhraseQuery, WildcardQuery and their combinations
-* Correct total hits count will not be returned (in default)
+* Exact total hits count will not be returned (in default)

 ## And there is a long version...